gyscos/cursive/doc/tutorial_2.md

 Only this time, we don't want to exit the application right away.
 Instead of packing everything into the closure, let's use a separate function for the callback.
-Here is the current state:
+Here's the current state:

 ```rust,no_run
 use cursive::Cursive;